LaunchCodeEducation/web-fundamentals/studios/README.md

 Rather than a single studio, Flicklist is a progressive series of studios.
 Each studio builds on work done in the previous studio.
 Additionally, each studio begins with an instructor-led walkthrough to introduce new ideas.

-*Note:* Studios are numbered according to the class that each corresponds to, so we start at 3, end at 11, and skip one or two numbers in-between.

 ### Flicklist 1

 Project setup, responding to requests, generating random output